gatling/gatling/src/sphinx/session/feeder.rst

 Gatling provides several builtins for reading character-separated values files.

 Files are expected to be placed in the ``data`` directory in Gatling distribution.
-This location can be overridden, see Configuration chapter.
+This location can be overridden, see :ref:`configuration`.

 By default, our parser respects `RFC4180 <https://www.ietf.org/rfc/rfc4180.txt>`_, so don't expect behaviors that don't honor this specification.